Accessing workspace files and folders from your cloud environment

 to mount their bucket resources.
 This command will unmount any existing buckets mounted inside the $HOME/workspace directory before mounting.

-Users can specify the --name flag with the name of their resource.
+Users can specify the --id flag with the ID of their resource.
 This flag is useful for remounting a resource that had failed to mount or has been moved to a different folder in the workspace.

-For example, “terra resource mount –name=logs” mounts logs and creates a path of parent directories for the folders that logs is nested under.
-So if there are no other resources mounted, the “$HOME/workspace” directory will contain:
+For example, wb resource mount --id=logs mounts logs and creates a path of parent directories for the folders that logs is nested under.
+If there are no other resources mounted, the “$HOME/workspace” directory will contain:

 Data/logs/<content-of-logs>